crf8472/libarcsdec/README.md

 Libarcsdec contains:

 - Generic parser for Cuesheets (builtin).
-- TOC/Metadata parser for Cuesheets (based on libcue >= 2.0.0).
+- Toc/metadata parser for Cuesheets (based on libcue >= 2.0.0).
-- Generic audio reader (based on ffmpeg >= 3.1, for any lossless codec in any container, e.g. ALAC/M4, ALAC/CAF, APE/APE, AIFF/AIFF, FLAC/OGG ... you name
+- Generic audio reader (based on ffmpeg for any lossless codec in any container, e.g. alac/M4, alac/CAF, ape/APE, aiff/AIFF, flac/OGG ... you name it).
-  it).
-- Audio reader for FLAC/FLAC files (based on flac/libFLAC++).
-- Audio reader for lossless Wavpack/WV files (based on libwavpack).
 - Generic audio reader (based on libsndfile).
+- Audio reader for flac/FLAC files (based on flac/libFLAC++).
+- Audio reader for lossless wavpack/WV files (based on libwavpack).
 - Builtin audio reader for RIFFWAV/PCM files.

 ## What libarcsdec does not

+- Libarcsdec does not rip CDs.
 - Libarcsdec will not alter your files in any way and cannot be used for tagging etc.
 - Libarcsdec does not contribute to tasks like verifying/matching, computing of the AccurateRip identifier, parsing the AccurateRip response etc. The API for those tasks is already provided by [libarcstk][1].
-- Libarcsdec does not rip CDs.
+If you need those functions in an executable for the command line check whether [arcs-tools][2] fits your needs.)
 - Libarcsdec offers no network facilities and is not supposed to do so.
 The actual HTTP request for fetching the reference values from AccurateRip is better performed by the HTTP networking client of your choice.

 ## How to Build